Insufficient Hole Filling

-When it comes to PCB board soldering, insufficient holes is one of the most common problems that occur on PCBs consisting of pre-drilled holes used in mounting parts to the board.
+When it comes to PCB board soldering, insufficient holes are among the most common problems on PCBs consisting of pre-drilled holes used in mounting parts to the board.
 In short, when there is a lack of sufficient solder required to fill the holes drilled on the board, then under-filling takes place in the trenches, meaning that once the solder cools, it will not stick to the printed circuit board properly.

 Luckily, though, cases of insufficient hole filling can be fixed.
 As a PCB designer, the best way of fixing such an issue is to ensure that you run your board through several pre-solder checks.
-Check for the type of flux that you are using, not forgetting to ensure that there is a sufficient volume of flux to cover the whole board.
-Additionally, it is essential to ensure that the diameter of the pins and the size of the pads match.
+Check for the type of flux you are using, not forgetting to ensure a sufficient volume of flux to cover the whole board.
+Additionally, it is essential to ensure that the pins’ diameter and the size of the pads match.

-1. All is not lost though, as there are a few pointers that can help designers to come up with solder joints.
+1. All is not lost, though, as there are a few pointers that can help designers develop solder joints.
 Here are some of them:

 2. Ensure that the entire surfaces that need soldering are free from greaser and clean

 3. Ensure that the components to be soldered are tightly secured to avoid movement during the soldering process as this may bring about gaps in the solder joint